CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 * Have Internet access.
 * Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
-(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
+As an LSC student you get Office for free.
-* Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is:
->MS Office Excel 2016: Complete by Nordell
->SIMNET OFF 2016  © McGraw-Hill, Inc.
->ISBN: 978-125989296
->**NOTE**:  I will provide further purchasing information once our class starts.
-There are considerably less expensive purchasing options than the campus bookstore so please wait until after the first day of class before purchasing your SIMnet access code.
+* Access to SIMnet (your instructor will provide you with an access code).

 ## Instructor Guidelines and Policies

 ### Communication
-We will use <a href="https://slack.com" target="_blank">Slack.com</a> for most student-to-professor and student-to-student communication.
+We will use <a href="https://slack.com" target="_blank">slack.com</a> for most student-to-professor and student-to-student communication.
 Slack is an online communication tool that allows team members or students in a class to stay in contact with each other.

 With Slack, you can hold a direct conversation with your instructor, share an idea with one of your classmates, or enter into a discussion with a group of your classmates.